 Agreement to be Married

-A critical element in establishing a common-law marriage, and conversely in strategies for how to disprove common law marriage in Texas, is the mutual agreement to be married.
+The mutual agreement to be married is a critical element in establishing a common-law marriage and, conversely, in strategies for disproving common law marriage in Texas.
 This involves proving the intention of both parties to enter into a present, immediate, and permanent marital relationship, essentially agreeing to be husband and wife.

 Living Together